sbrodehl/tf-boilerplate/README.md

 # tf-boilerplate
-TensorFlow boilerplate code using Dataset and MonitoredSession
+TensorFlow boilerplate code using Dataset and MonitoredTrainingSession

 ## Getting Started